-In this exclusive Stage 32 Next Level Webinar, Alexia Melocchi, an international produce, will give an in-depth look at the pros and cons of international co-production and what it takes to prepare.
+In this exclusive Stage 32 Next Level Webinar, Alexia Melocchi, an international producer, will give an in-depth look at the pros and cons of international co-production and what it takes to prepare.
 You will also learn when co-producing makes sense for you or your project and when it should be avoided.

 You will leave this webinar with an understanding of not only what makes to prep for an international co-production and how to protect yourself and your project along the way.
 This webinar is useful to Producers considering a co-production as well as writers, actors and directors who feel their talent or material would work best on an international scale.